Geneva: Sport

 Ice hockey is one of the most popular sports in Geneva.
 Geneva is home to Genève-Servette HC, which plays in the National League (NL).
 They play their home games in the 7,135-seat Patinoire des Vernets.
 In 2008, 2010 and 2021 the team made it to the league finals but lost to the ZSC Lions, SC Bern and EV Zug respectively.
-The team was by far the most popular one in both the city and the canton of Geneva, drawing three times more spectators than the football team in 2017.
-Since the return of Servette FC in the Swiss Super League, however, both teams have similar attendance numbers.
+The team eventually won its first championship in 2023.
+They won game 7 at home against EHC Biel in a packed Patinoire des Vernets and with an estimated 7,000 more fans watching the game on a giant TV screen in front of the arena.
+The following season, the team went on to win the Champions Hockey League in February 2024.
+They won their first European title in a packed Patinoire des Vernets and with an estimated 5,000 more fans watching the game in a fanzone in front of the arena.
+Historically, the team was by far the most popular one in both the city and the canton of Geneva, drawing three times more spectators than the football team in 2017.

-The town is home to Servette FC, a football club founded in 1890 and named after a borough on the right bank of the Rhône.
-It is the most successful football club in Romandy, and the third in Switzerland overall, with 17 league titles and 7 Swiss Cups.
+Football is also popular and the town is home to Servette FC, a club founded in 1890 and named after a borough on the right bank of the Rhône.
+It is the most successful football club in Romandy, and the third in Switzerland overall, with 17 league titles and 8 Swiss Cups.
 The home of Servette FC is the 30,000-seat Stade de Genève.
-Servette FC plays in the Credit Suisse Super League. Étoile Carouge FC and Urania Genève Sport also play in the city.
+Servette FC plays in the Credit Suisse Super League.
+Its women's team, Servette FC Chênois Féminin, plays in the top tier AXA Women's Super League.
+They play their home games in the 4,000-seat Stade des Trois-Chêne.
+Its latest achievement is the Swiss championship title in 2024. Étoile Carouge FC is another football team that currently competes in the second tier Challenge League.
+They play their home games in the 3,600-seat Stade de la Fontenette.

-Geneva is home to the basketball team Lions de Genève, 2013 and 2015 champions of the Swiss Basketball League.
+Geneva is also home to a semi-pro basketball team, Lions de Genève, 2013 and 2015 champions of the Swiss Basketball League.
 The team plays its home games in the Pavilion des Sports.

-Geneva Jets Australian Football Club have been playing Australian Football in the AFL Switzerland league since 2019.
+Additionally, Geneva is home to an amateur rugby team, Servette RC, that currently competes in the fourth tier of French rugby.

+The Geneva Seahawks, established in 1986, are an amateur American football team that currently plays in the Nationalliga A. The Seahawks have reached the Swiss Bowl final six times winning the championship in 1991.
+The team currently plays home games at Vessy Sports Center.